benhuds/spotify-top-songs/README.md

 [some](https://developer.spotify.com/documentation/web-api/reference/personalization/get-users-top-artists-and-tracks)
 [useful](https://developer.spotify.com/documentation/web-api/reference/playlists/add-tracks-to-playlist/)
 [documentation](https://developer.spotify.com/documentation/web-api/reference/playlists/create-playlist/).
+I didn't get exactly what I was looking for because the "Top Tracks" functionality doesn't go back through your *entire* Spotify history, but it does cover several years of usage, still makes for a pretty good playlist.

 If you'd like to run this script yourself, you need a Spotify OAuth token.
 Here's a way to obtain one through the Spotify Web API docs: